 - May assist with cognitive development by providing kinesthetic learning opportunities

 - Provides unstructured play for idle times, and may help with the development of social skills through tactile sensory activities.

 - Provides a medium for hand and finger strengthening, pincer grip, and can be used as a precursor to pointing and for pressing down.

-For a non-verbal expression of emotion…. here is a downloadable blank face.
-Your child can use
+For a non-verbal expression of emotion, your child can use